spokestack/spokestack.io/content/blog/porting-the-alexa-minecraft-skill-to-android-using-spokestack/index.md

 }
 ```

 This is all we need to interact with the components we've built — the `start` method gives Spokestack control of the microphone via its `SpeechPipeline` so that we can start hearing the user.
 If you look at how we've set the pipeline up for this project, though (in `Spokestack`), you'll notice a line that sets the pipeline's "profile" to `PushToTalkAndroidASR`.
-This means that we're not using a wakeword (e.g., "Alexa") to tell the app to start actively listening to the user.
+This means that we're not using a wake word (e.g., "Alexa") to tell the app to start actively listening to the user.
 Spokestack does support this, and you can see an example configuration in [our Android cookbook](/docs/android/cookbook), but we're going to use a button here for sake of simplicity.
 That means we'll need a microphone button and a handler that starts sending audio through speech recognition when the button is tapped:

 ```java
 // still in MainActivity